 If you have tooth decay or receding gums, whitening may make your teeth sensitive.
 Whitening also does not work on ceramic or porcelain crowns or veneers.

 Whitening can be done in the dental office or at home.
-For in-office whitening, your dentist probably will photograph your teeth first.
+For in-office whitening, your Best dentist in Pune probably will photograph your teeth first.
 This step will help him or her to monitor the progress of the treatment.
-Your dentist also will examine your teeth and ask you questions to find out what caused the staining.
+Your Good Dentist in Pune also will examine your teeth and ask you questions to find out what caused the staining.

 Next, the dentist will clean your teeth.
 This will remove the film of bacteria, food and other substances that build up on your teeth and contribute to the staining.
 Once this is done, the whitening procedure begins.